rutgers-apl/TaskProf2/README.md

 The what_if_regions.csv file specifies the regions that must be optimized to increase the parallelism in the program.
-For the primes program, TaskProf specifies the region between lines 32 and 47 in detect_primes_tasks.cpp file.
+For the primes program, TaskProf2 specifies the region between lines 32 and 47 in detect_primes_tasks.cpp file.
 To optimize this region re-run the program with reduced grain size.